Haw Honey

 Provenance:

-NC east TN, seed and asexually produced
+NC & TN, seed and asexually produced